-Arsenic and Old Lace, the classic play by Joseph Kesserling about two sweet old ladies who poison gentlemen callers, may be what comes to mind first when you think of arsenic.
-Arsenic used as a poison is widely documented in detective and mystery stories.
-Many people are alarmed when they hear that their drinking water, either from a public or private water system, may contain arsenic.
+The use of arsenic as a poison is widely documented.
+As a result, many people are alarmed when they hear that their drinking water, either from a public or private water system, may contain an amount of arsenic.
 What do you do if your water contains arsenic, and can it be removed?
-You can find the answers to these and many other questions about arsenic below.
+This Q&A addresses these questions and more.

 Arsenic can combine with other elements to form inorganic and organic arsenicals.
 In general, inorganic derivatives are regarded as more toxic than the organic forms.
 While food can contain both inorganic and organic arsenicals, primarily inorganic forms are present in water.

 Exposure to arsenic at high levels poses potential serious health effects as it is a known human carcinogen, or cancer-causing agent.
 It also has been reported to affect the vascular system in humans and has been associated with the development of diabetes.